sezinkarasu/deceptionbench-llama-qwen-eval/known-limitations.md

 ```

 **What happened:** When the safety filter severed Turn 1, the API threw a standard refusal.
-The evaluation script likely caught that refusal string and mistakenly appended it as the *next* user instruction.
+The evaluation script likely caught that refusal string and mistakenly added it as the *next* user instruction.
 The model then got trapped responding to its own safety guardrails, meaning the run never actually tested the scenario past Turn 1.